What is Florida Implied Warranty of Habitability?

 As the landlord would be violating the law, you are no longer bound to your lease agreement and may move out without notice.
 You will not be held responsible for future rent payments.

 If you have suffered extensive hardship at the landlord’s hands, you may want to consider suing them for damages.
 Hiring an attorney is always advisable in this case, as most tenants who win their lawsuit have their attorney fees covered by the landlord.

 Florida Habitation Lawyers

 Everyone has the right to live safely and comfortably in Florida.
-If your landlord is stripping you of this essential right, call us today at 727-933-0015 for a case evaluation.
+If your landlord is stripping you of this essential right, call our St. Petersburg Tenant Attorney today at 727-933-0015 for a case evaluation.
 You may be able to recover significant damages for your hardship.

 - Legal Services in Florida

 - Expunction and Sealing Law Services in Florida